fandm-college/rcs.github.io/rcs/account.md

 ---
-sort: 2
+sort: 3
 ---

-# Request account
+# Request an account

 Before you can access many of the compute resources you will first need to request an account be setup.
 With the exception of Globus and
 MATLAB (see instructions further below) account requests should be made by emailing dorc@fandm.edu.
 When requesting an account,